dansholds/grapple-comps-min/content/posts/13895-pbjjf-baltimore-fall-international-open.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d12345.6789!2d-76.6412712!3d39.0457549!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x0!2z39.0457549!5e0!3m2!1sen!2sus!4v1234567890" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

 ## Description
-Location:
+Location-

-Doors open at 8:00amEvent starts at 9:00am
+Doors open at 8-00amEvent starts at 9-00am

-FORMAT: Professional Brazilian Jiu Jitsu Federation
+FORMAT- Professional Brazilian Jiu Jitsu Federation

-DOUBLE ELIMINATION FORMAT:
+DOUBLE ELIMINATION FORMAT-

 The basic concept of double elimination is similar to single elimination, in which there are rounds, and the winners advance in the brackets.
 The difference is that when the athlete loses a fight, he goes to another bracket which he will have the opportunity to keep competing for the 3rd place.